 And you’ve graduated from the first semester of our class.
-Now it’s time to round out our knowledge so that the terms being spun around all make sense. 🎓
+Now it’s time to round out our knowledge so that all the terms I'm using start to make sense.

-See, the difference with this guide and your average is that I’m here to make sure you graduate with true know-how.
+The difference between this guide and your average one is that I’m here to make sure you graduate with true know-how.

-Think I mostly done a good job explaining terms and names that wandered into the tech boffin area.
+I hope I've mostly done a good job explaining tech boffin terms as they came up above.

-In case there were a few important things lingering as unanswered, hopefully this section will clear it up.
+In case there were a few important things lingering around, though, hopefully this section will clear them up.

-The most popular site creation and design tool today.
-We always recommend WordPress for people who expect to want something unique, branded and tailored for their site.
+The most popular site creation and design tool today is WordPress.
+I always recommend WordPress for people who expect something unique, branded and tailored for their site.

 It’s a one-click installation.
-Having SiteGuard’s native interface come with WP means you save time and hassle—with automatic updates.
-This one falls in the Every Little Helps category.
+Having SiteGuard’s native interface come with WP means you save time and hassle — with automatic updates.
+That falls in the Every Little Helps category.

-Get SiteGuard’s experts to handle the migration of any old site you had—over to their hosting plan, in case your current host isn’t up to scratch.
-And to provide general WP support.
+You can ask SiteGuard’s experts to handle the migration of any old site you had over to their hosting plan, and to provide general WP support.

-I’ve blithered on about this a few times in the guide.
+I’ve blathered on about this a few times in the guide.
 As it says on the tin, it’s a no fuss way to start building your WP site.

-1-click installations are actually a standard now with most host.
+1-click installations are actually a standard now with most hosts.
 Once you’ve bought your web hosting, you’ll find the option to install WordPress with one click.

-Presto chango—you’ll have your WordPress, domain and hosting accounts tied up, ready for mobilization.
+Hey presto — you’ll have your WordPress, domain and hosting accounts linked up, ready for mobilization.

 Why WordPress is (Probably) the Best for You